Skip to Content

 Available in gold, silver, or rose gold for $128.

-If you prefer a traditional watch, you can go crazy here.
+If you prefer a traditional watch, you can go crazy here and spend thousands.

 And honestly, I need to be educated more in this area to give real investment timepiece advice.